-How many times have you paid attention to why you act on a certain message or advert while you don’t on others?
-Actually, most of us do not always act consciously or actively think about why some messages grab our attention while most of them fail to do so.
+How many times have you paid close attention to why you act on a certain message or advert while you don’t on others?
+Actually, most of us don’t always act consciously or actively think about why some messages grab our attention and make us take action while most of them fail to do so.
 AIDA or AIDAS is one of the marketing and advertising model and tool that is used to accomplish exactly that.

 The AIDAS theory in marketing and sales is one of the widely used theories and is the basis for core training material across individuals and organizations.